 :~$ sudo dpkg – add-architecture i386

-Once it is over, you need to refresh APT.
+Once it is over, refresh APT.

 :~$ sudo apt update

-And now you can install Wine with this command.
+And now install wine with this command.

 :~$ sudo apt install – install-recommends wine64 wine32